The BEST Apple Pie

 - Carefully lift the chilled lattice circle from the fridge and center it over the pie.

-- Fold the bottom crust edge up and over the tucked lattice ends.
 Press and crimp the top and bottom crust together with your fingers or a fork.

 Chill the assembled pie for 20–30 minutes in the fridge while you preheat your oven.